-Picture this: You’ve paid your life insurance premiums for years.
+Picture this: You bought your policy from the best life insurance company (or so you thought).
+You’ve paid your life insurance premiums for years.
 You’re stress free knowing your family is taken care of if you were to die.
 Then you read the news and see that your life insurance company filed bankruptcy.
 Panic sets in and now you want to know what happens if a life insurance company goes bankrupt.

 Bankrupt Life Insurance Companies

 Several decades ago, the chance of a life insurance company going bankrupt was very rare.
 However, midway through the 1990s several big name life insurance companies initiated the insolvency process.